bvallier/blog/_posts/2020-01-31-staffmapper-evolving-product.markdown

 ---
 layout: post
-title:  "Evolving Staff Mapper - Customizations vs. Scale.
-Reaching ~$700/month"
+title:  "Evolving Staff Mapper - Reaching ~$700/month"
 author: Brice V.
 summary: Fast forward a year later and a lot has changed.
 The good news - we still have our primary client using the system.
 They are happy and continue to request customizations that have made the software even more powerful for their firm.
 image: '/images/magikarp.png'